 “The consent order emanates primarily from prior banking relationships with certain check cashing service providers – a business we made the decision to exit in 2014,” the bank said in a statement.

 “Since that time, we have worked diligently with our bank regulators to strengthen our processes and internal controls to ensure we address any concerns regarding our … compliance processes.”

 CFPB Enforcement Action Against Capital One for Deceptive Sales Tactics

-In 2012, the Consumer Financial Protection Bureau fined Capital One for deceptive sales and marketing practices.
-Their call centers would sell add-on products that consumers believed worked differently.
+In 2012, the Consumer Financial Protection Bureau (CFPB) fined Capital One for deceptive sales and marketing practices.
+The company’s call centers sold add-on products that consumers believed worked differently.
 This New York Times story outlines the enforcement action: